nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * e.g. `name gilded staff` or `lvl 9000`
   * Put the command word of the field you want to edit into the FIELD portion of the command.
   * If the specified field is unavailable (i.e. hp of an item), no values will be changed.
+  * Multiple tags can be added at once, separated by spaces.
+  * For legendary status, any value other than `true` defaults to false.
 * Inventory has a different command format for adding and removing items from the inventory:
   * `inventory add/remove NAME`
   * e.g. `inventory add fish`
+* Refer to [entity fields](#entity-fields) for more details.
 * Edit mode may be left by entering the command: `back` or `b` while in edit mode.

 ### Filter entities by tags : `filter`